Get the credits you deserve at university

-Please note: All universities are different and the above information may be subject to change per student.
+Please note: All universities are different and the above information is subject to change.
 Make sure you check with your chosen university.

 APC student success stories

 Graduates are well-positioned to comfortably manage the demanding university curriculum of lectures, online study, lectures, face-to-face clinical scenarios and assessments.
 They posses the ability to balance their lifestyle needs with the demands of university study; making their lives more enjoyable and less stressful.
 This has been achieved because the study and work experience gained from studying the diploma has given them the confidence and skill to tackle university life head on.